ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 In [Part 1]({{site.baseurl}}/2026/01/09/java-the-immutability-gap.html) and [Part 2]({{site.baseurl}}/2026/01/16/optics-fundamentals.html),
 we established why optics matter and how they work.
 In [Part 3]({{site.baseurl}}/2026/01/23/ast-basic-optics.html), we built our expression language AST and applied basic optics using lenses for field access and prisms for variant matching.
-finally, we created a simple optimiser, but left things hanging with a fundamental limitation that we shall address now:
+Finally, we created a simple optimiser, but left things hanging with a fundamental limitation that we shall address now:
 _How do we visit *all* nodes in a tree, not just the top level?_

 This is where traversals come into play as the essential tool.
 A traversal focuses on zero or more elements within a structure, making it perfect for recursive tree operations.

-The [Focus DSL](https://higher-kinded-j.github.io/latest/optics/ch4_intro.html) provides `TraversalPath`: a fluent wrapper around traversals that makes collection navigation readable and composable.
+The [Focus DSL](https://higher-kinded-j.github.io/latest/optics/ch4_intro.html) provides `TraversalPath`: a fluent wrapper around traversals that makes collection navigation more readable and composable.
 By the end of this article, you'll be writing code like:

 ~~~~ java
 // Navigate all employees in all departments, modify their salaries